AutomationML/AMLEditorPlugin/PlugInDevelopment_V6/README.md

 - `Aml.Editor.Plugin.Window`
-  This plugin creates a separate main window that is not integrated into the UI layout of the editor. this window reacts to the UI scaling of the editor.
+  This plugin creates a separate main window that is not integrated into the UI layout of the editor.
+This window reacts to the UI scaling of the editor.
 The implemented contracts are:

   - `ISupportsThemes`